 - Medical System Network operates the Nanohana Pharmacy chain.
 It also provides a wide range of pharmacy management support services (from pharmaceuticals procurement to pharmacist training) to dispensing pharmacies and medical institutions including directly operated pharmacies and non-group affiliates that register to become members of the company's network.
 The core of these services is the one-stop supply chain management service that comprises price negotiations with drug wholesalers, drug ordering, and settlement of bills.
 Medical System Network receives commissions from its network members based on the amount of drug orders they place.
-As of end-FY03/19, there were 3,790 network members (+1,281 from end-FY03/18) comprising 420 directly operated pharmacies and 3,370 affiliates (of which 61 were hospitals and clinics). - Nanohana Pharmacies, the company's directly operated pharmacies, are generally located near large medical institutions or in medical malls or complexes that integrate multiple clinics and hospitals.
+As of end-FY03/19, there were 3,790 network members (+1,281 from end-FY03/18) comprising 420 directly operated pharmacies and 3,370 affiliates (of which 61 were hospitals and clinics).
+The company has reorganized its business segments in FY03/20, moving the Pharmaceuticals Network and Dispensing Pharmacy businesses, as well as the manufacture and market pharmaceuticals business and the Food Service business are unchanged.
+In the Other business, since the manufacture and market pharmaceuticals business is transferred out, the main business comprises home-visit nursing care. - Nanohana Pharmacies, the company's directly operated pharmacies, are generally located near large medical institutions or in medical malls or complexes that integrate multiple clinics and hospitals.
 According to the Regional Bureaus of Health and Welfare, there were approximately 58,000 dispensing pharmacies in Japan in April 2019, but the market is highly fragmented; the top 10 pharmacies with nationwide chains, including Medical System Network with 0.7% share of pharmacies, have a combined market share of less than 10%.
-Because mid-tier regional chains with roots in local communities and small, family-owned pharmacies account for 90% of the domestic market, the primary growth strategy of major pharmacy chains is opening new pharmacies and expanding through M&A. - The company has five business segments: Pharmaceuticals Network (which provides pharmacy management support services), Dispensing Pharmacy (which operates the Nanohana Pharmacy chain), Food Service, Leasing and Facility-related and Other.
-Pharmaceuticals Network accounted for 3.9% of sales in FY03/19, Dispensing Pharmacy 89.5%, Leasing and Facility-related 3.3%, Food Service 3.1%, and Other 0.3%.
+Because mid-tier regional chains with roots in local communities and small, family-owned pharmacies account for 90% of the domestic market, the primary growth strategy of major pharmacy chains is opening new pharmacies and expanding through M&A. - In FY03/19, prior to the segment change, Pharmaceuticals Network accounted for 3.9% of sales, Dispensing Pharmacy (which operated the Nanohana Pharmacy chain) 89.5%, Leasing and Facility-related 3.3%, Food Service 3.1%, and Other 0.3%.
 Operating profit share was 72.6% (unadjusted) for Pharmaceuticals Network, 33.3% for Dispensing Pharmacy, and 2.2% for Food Service.
 The other two segments were loss-making in FY03/19.
-Margins are high in Pharmaceuticals Network but factor in internal transactions with the company's directly operated pharmacies.
+Margins were high in the Pharmaceuticals Network business despite its relatively low share of sales, largely due to contributions from inter-segment transactions with the Dispensing Pharmacy business.